Story within a story: From story within a story to separate story

-Such spin-offs may be produced as a way of providing additional information on the fictional world for fans.
-In the Harry Potter series, three such supplemental books have been produced.
-Fantastic Beasts and Where to Find Them is a textbook used by the main character, and Quidditch Through the Ages is a book from the library at his school.
-The Tales of Beedle the Bard provides an additional layer of fiction, the 'tales' being instructional stories told to children in the characters' world.
+In the Harry Potter series, three such supplemental books have been produced: Fantastic Beasts and Where to Find Them, a guidebook used by the characters; Quidditch Through the Ages, a book from the school library; and The Tales of Beedle the Bard, presenting fairy tales told to children of the wizarding world.

 In the works of Kurt Vonnegut, Kilgore Trout has written a novel called Venus on the Half-Shell.
 In 1975 real-world author Philip José Farmer wrote a science-fiction novel called Venus on the Half-Shell, published under the name Kilgore Trout.

-In Homestuck by Andrew Hussie, there is a comic called Sweet Bro and Hella Jeff, created by one of the characters, Dave Strider.
-It was later adapted to its own ongoing series.
-Similarly, the popular Dog Man series of children's graphic novels is presented as a creation of the main characters of author Dav Pilkey's earlier series, Captain Underpants.Captain Proton: Defender of the Earth, a story by Dean Wesley Smith, was adapted from the holonovel Captain Proton in the Star Trek universe.